sagyzdop/blog/_posts/2025-01-30-Pumping-Lemma.md

 usemathjax: true
 ---

+Language that is recognized by a DFA (or NFA, or RegExp) is called a regular language.
+Some languages would require a DFA with unbounded memory to recognize them, which is not possible.
+Such languages are **Non-Regular**.

 Pumping lemma states that if $L$ is a regular language, then there exists a pumping length $p$ for the language such that for any $w \in L$ where $\lvert w \rvert \ge p$, there is some way we can divide $w$ into parts $x,y,z$ where:

 1. $\lvert xy \rvert  \le p$